Razi Mousavi

-Razi Mousavi (رازی موسوی; 1963 – 25 December 2023) was an Iranian military officer serving in the IRGC's Quds Force.
+Razi Mousavi (رازی موسوی; 1963 – 25 December 2023) was an Iranian military officer who served in the IRGC's Quds Force.
 He was killed by an Israeli airstrike in Sayyidah Zaynab, Rif-Dimashq, Syria during the Gaza war.
 At the time of his death, Mousavi was described as Iran's most influential military commander in Syria.

 Military career

 Born in 1963, Mousavi served in Syria under the IRGC's elite unit, the Quds Force, from the 1980s, facilitating the transfer of arms and funds to the Lebanese paramilitary group Hezbollah.
 In 1990, he assumed the role of the head of the Iranian logistical division in Syria, known as Unit 2250.
-Throughout the Syrian Civil War, Mousavi faced multiple assassination attempts orchestrated by Israel.
+Throughout the Syrian civil war, Mousavi faced multiple assassination attempts orchestrated by Israel.

 Death

 Mousavi was killed on 25 December 2023, in a targeted Israeli airstrike at his residence in Sayyidah Zaynab, 10 km south of Damascus, amid the Israel–Gaza war.
 Mousavi's assassination marked the highest-ranking killing of a senior Iranian military official since the targeted assassination of Qasem Soleimani, until the subsequent killing of Mohammad Reza Zahedi in April 2024.